 If you can't find margarine that works for you, you can also use the same amount of any type of fat such as olive oil, grapeseed oil, avocado oil, etc.

 Gluten free flour

-Broth and milk substitute
+Broth and dairy free milk alternative

 Once the margarine is melted and the flour is incorporated into it, you're ready to whisk in some liquid.
 Choose a broth that is gluten free whether it is in a ready-to-use carton or bouillon granules that you add to hot water.
 Either one works well!